Books for Jewish American Heritage Month

 —Ron Slate, On the Seawall—This is an easy, enjoyable account, the latest in the MIT Essential Knowledge series, which condenses hot topics into pocket-sized volumes.

-—Times Literary Supplement—In honor of Arab American Heritage Month in April, we are sharing books by Arab and Arab American authors that share their culture, history, and personal lives.
+—Times Literary Supplement—In celebration of Jewish American Heritage Month in May, we are sharing books by authors who share their individual stories, experiences, and lives.
+Find our full collection of books here.